skulpt/skulpt/source/Trees/bintreeapps.rst

 Tree Traversals
 ~~~~~~~~~~~~~~~

-{sec:traverse} Now that we have examined the basic functionality of our
+Now that we have examined the basic functionality of our
 tree data structure, it is time to look at some additional usage
 patterns for trees.
 These usage patterns can be divided into the three
 ways that we access the nodes of the tree.
 There are three commonly used